PragTob/measuree/README.md

 ### Others
 * According to assumptions **CRUD API functionality (except for index) is removed** for metrics & others, CRUD functionality on the context level remains to allow easy changes/addition if necessary (if this was in production and we needed a new metric, someone could connect to a prod console and add a metric if this was rare)
+* as per the assumption that metrics are small in number and known upfront, they're modeled in a separate table to normalize/avoid duplication and also make handling easier
+* Due to the small size, the frontend has been kept relatively vanilla without many commonly used libraries
+* It's an SPA with a completely separate FE and BE, but for something this size I'd normally likely have reached for a completely server side rendered application or the FE embedded in the HTML sent by the BE i.e. React on Phoenix

 ## Improvements